 The School of Engineering offers six Bachelor of Science, six Master of Science and three Ph.D. degrees.
-The Bachelor of Science (BS) degree programs in Ceramic Engineering (CE), Glass Engineering Science (GES), Materials Science and Engineering (MSE), and Mechanical Engineering (ME) are accredited by the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
-The Biomaterials Engineering (BME) and Renewable Energy Engineering (RNEW) degree programs are recent additions to the School and are not yet accredited; however, it is expected that the programs will seek ABET accreditation during the next regular review cycle.

-Upon graduating with a BS degree in CE, GES, MSE, and ME, students are eligible to take the Fundamentals of Engineering (FE) examination, the next step towards registration as a Professional Engineer.
+The Bachelor of Science (BS) degree programs in Ceramic Engineering (CE), Glass Engineering Science (GES), Materials Science and Engineering (MSE), Mechanical Engineering (ME), and Renewable Engineering (RNEW) are accredited by the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
+The Biomaterials Engineering (BME) is not yet accredited; however, it is expected that BME will seek ABET accreditation during the next regular review cycle.
+Upon graduating with a BS degree in CE, GES, MSE, RNEW, and ME, students are eligible to take the Fundamentals of Engineering (FE) examination, the next step towards registration as a Professional Engineer.
 Having passed the FE examination, the remaining two steps are: 1) four years of relevant post-baccalaureate experience and 2) passing the Professional Engineering (Principles and Practices) examination.
 All Inamori School of Engineering faculty members have doctoral degrees, and all are engaged in teaching and research.
-With sponsorship from corporate entities, government agencies and philanthropic organizations, research expenditures average ~\$5M annually.
+With sponsorship from industry, government agencies and philanthropic organizations, research expenditures average ~\$5M annually.
 Faculty members often bring recent research results or examples from industry into their classroom teaching.
-Undergraduate students have opportunities to participate in research programs in the School and/or to participate in co-operative education or internship programs that have developed from faculty contacts with industry.
+Undergraduate students have opportunities to participate in research programs in the School and/or to participate in co-operative education or internship programs that have developed from partnerships with industry.